 At a small college or university you get to have an experience like no other.
-I attended a university with less than 5,000 students and all my friends who went to larger institutions are always so amazed when I describe my unique college experiences.
-Their classes usually had between 25 and 250 students and they had about 5,000 students or more in their graduating class.
-Although my college experience did not include debating which major dining hall was the best, cheering on our big time football team at college game day, or sitting through hours and hours of graduation, it was my perfect fit and I would not have wanted to go anywhere else.
-Here are a few reasons that I love the small school vibe:
+I attended UMW-a university with less than 5,000 students- and all my friends who went to larger institutions are always so amazed when I describe my unique college experiences.
+Their classes could have anywhere between 25 and 250 students and they had about 5,000 students or more in their graduating class.
+Although my college experience did not include debating which major dining hall was the best, cheering on the football team on college game day, or sitting through hours and hours of graduation, it was my perfect fit and I would not have wanted to go anywhere else.
+Here are a few reasons that I loved the small school vibe:

 1. Odds are if someone asks you if you know someone who goes there, you probably do.